 One of my favorite hymns says it so well:

 In the light of His glory and grace

-When we are looking to Jesus – being reminded of who He is, of His glory and power and grace – then we are not looking at our circumstances.
-Do not mistake this for ignoring reality.
-To truly see Jesus is to recognize who He is in your current circumstances.
-For example, to focus on Jesus’ power is to remind ourselves that His power is greater than the power of the enemy or the power of our government or the power of anyone or anything else on earth.
+Do you ever feel defeated?
+Do you ever feel discouraged by corrupt leaders, political turmoil, spiritual warfare?
+I sure do!
+But when we focus on Jesus’ power instead of the circumstances causing us to feel powerless, we remind ourselves that His power is greater than the power of the enemy or the power of our government or the power of anyone or anything else on earth.
 (1 John 4:4) We’re more likely to endure when we know we’re on the right team!